schm6226/Pixy_F2.0/README.md

-This repository uses the PICOLO flight computer along with a pixy camera and a flywheel to track the sun. it also has code for the flywheel and linear actuator
+This repository uses the PICOLO flight computer along with a pixy camera and a flywheel to track the sun.
+Also included are a linear actuator and a camera (currenty a goPro). the objectiv of the PASTA project is to use the pixy camera acting as the eyes with the flywheel and the linear actuator orientationg and tracking the sun. the end goal is to take pitures of the sun when it is undergoing an eclipse.